fireswah/Blender-AFrame_Tools_FF_QF/README.md

 Blender and AFrame tools for FastFuels

 ## **FastFuels To Blender**
-**NOTE:**
+**The FastFuels To Blender workflow represents an interim step in visualizing landscape and vegation domains, while the FastFuels system continues to work towards making the data available for all.
+Eventually the data the script retrieves will be available as an export from the FastFuels user interface.**

+**NOTES:**
 - This script will not work with a fuelarray.zip from the QuicFire output files.
 It is designed to work directly with the FastFuels API (https://api.fastfuels.silvxlabs.com/redoc)
 - You will need a FastFuels account: https://fastfuels.silvxlabs.com/
 - You will need a FastFuels personal API key with write access: https://docs.fastfuels.silvxlabs.com/home/
-- Youll need the two files in the FastFuels To Blender folder, where you will find a python script (.py) and Blender File (.blend).
+- You will need the two files in the FastFuels To Blender folder, where you will find a python script (.py) and Blender File (.blend).
+- The FastFuels system can do very large domains, however I recommend while using this workflow keeping domain size around the ~500 acre size.
+Your mileage will vary with your computer's CPU and GPU capability

 #### The Pyhton script:
 - Gets topography for your domain in geotiff format